Celle: Middle Ages

 Celle was first mentioned in a document of A.D.
 985 as Kiellu (which means Fischbucht or fishing bay).
-It was granted the right to mint and circulate its own coins under the Münzrecht (minting privileges) during the 11th century and several coins were found in the Sandur hoard in the Faroes.
-In 1292 Duke Otto II the Strict (1277–1330), a Welf who ruled the Principality of Lüneburg from 1277 to 1330 left Altencelle, where there had been a defences in the form of a circular rampart (the Ringwall von Burg) since the 10th century, and founded a rectangular settlement by the existing castle (Burg) 4 km to the northwest.
-In 1301 he granted Celle its town privileges, and in 1308 started construction on the town church.
+It was granted the right to mint and circulate its own coins under the minting rights during the 11th century and several coins were found in the Sandur hoard in the Faroes.
+In 1292 Duke Otto II the Strict (1277–1330), a Welf who ruled the Principality of Lüneburg from 1277 to 1330, left Altencelle, where there had been defences in the form of a circular rampart (the Ringwall von Burg) since the 10th century, and founded a rectangular settlement by the existing castle (Burg) 4 km to the northwest.
+In 1301 he granted Celle its town privileges and in 1308 started construction on the town church.

-In 1378 Celle became the Residenz of the dukes of Saxe-Wittenberg and, in 1433, the princes of Lüneburg took up residence in the castle (Schloss).
+In 1378 Celle became the Residenz of the dukes of Saxe-Wittenberg and in 1433 the princes of Lüneburg took up residence in the castle (Schloss).
 The ducal palace was situated on a triangle between the Aller and its tributary, the Fuhse.
 A moat connecting the rivers was built in 1433, turning the town centre into an island.
 In 1452 Duke Frederick the Pious of Lüneburg founded a Franciscan monastery.
 In 1464 the grain shipping monopoly generated an economic upturn for the town.

 Early modern period

 In 1524 the Reformation was introduced into Celle.
-In 1570 Duke William the Younger built the castle chapel which was consecrated in 1585.
+In 1570 Duke William the Younger built the castle chapel, which was consecrated in 1585.

-In 1660 Celle had 3 750 inhabitants.
+In 1660 Celle had 3,750 inhabitants.
 From 1665 to 1705 Celle experienced a cultural boom as a Residenz under Duke George William.
-This has been particularly put down to his French wife, Eleonore d'Olbreuse, who brought fellow Huguenot Christians and Italian architects to Celle.
+This has been put down in particular to his French wife, Eleonore d'Olbreuse, who brought fellow Huguenot Christians and Italian architects to Celle.
 During this time the French and Italian Gardens were laid out and the baroque castle theatre built.
 Because of the persecution of Huguenots under Louis XIV many French Huguenots sought refuge in Germany, especially in Berlin and in the towns of Celle, Neuwied and Hanau.
-About 300 Huguenots settled down in Celle, where a new residential area was laid out for them in the southwest of the city centre.
-Its main street, Hugenottenstrasse is still a sightworthy historical street with well-preserved wooden houses built at the beginning of the 18th century.
-Many French refugees worked in the castle as cooks and servants, but some of them opened shops in Celle as tailors, carpenters, joiners, confectioners, wig makers and glovers thus introducing some French cuisine, fashion and lifestyle into the town.
+About 300 Huguenots settled in Celle, where a new residential area was laid out for them in the southwest of the centre.
+Its main street, Hugenottenstrasse, is still a sightworthy historical street with well-preserved wooden houses built at the beginning of the 18th century.
+Many French refugees worked in the castle as cooks and servants, but some of them opened shops in Celle as tailors, carpenters, joiners, confectioners, wig makers and glovers, thus introducing some French cuisine, fashion and lifestyle into the town.
 Some years later protestant refugees from Austria sought refuge in Celle as well.
-Emigrantenstraße is another historical street which was laid out for the Austrians.
+Emigrantenstraße is another historical street, which was laid out for the Austrians.